W & S Gippsland Weather

 W & S Gippsland Forecast

-Tuesday Partly cloudy.
-Medium (60%) chance of showers, most likely in the late afternoon and evening.
-Snow flurries possible about the higher peaks later.
-The chance of a thunderstorm about the ranges in the afternoon and early evening.
-Winds N 15 to 25 km/h shifting W/SW 25 to 35 km/h before dawn.
+Monday Cloudy.
+High (70%) chance of rain, most likely in the afternoon and evening.
+Snow lowering to 1000 metres and above at night.
+The chance of a thunderstorm in the afternoon and evening.
+Winds N/NW 25 to 35 km/h turning W 15 to 25 km/h during the afternoon.

 W & S Gippsland Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||8||24||90%||5-10mm||Nil||N 19||61||NNW 24||43|